Is a Duffle Bag a Personal Item?

 Most major airlines allow you to bring one carry on and one personal item in the cabin with you.
-Planned right, you can use that personal item, like the new duffle from the Outbreaker collection, as overflow from your carry on and avoid baggage fees.
+Planned right, you can use that personal item as overflow from your carry on and avoid baggage fees.

 What’s allowed onboard as your personal item varies as each airline has its own rules.
 In this article, I’ll cover what’s generally allowed as a personal item, whether a duffle bag falls under that allowance, and what to pack in your personal item.

 What is a Personal Item?

 General rule for this personal item is simple: The bag must fit below the seat in front of you.